santiagohermo/dissertation_template/README.md

 This repository demonstrates how to use Latex figures, tables, sections, subsections, and equations.
-You can use of course use any other Latex commands to customize your dissertation.
+You can of course use any other Latex commands to customize your dissertation.

-You can customize the commands in lines 109-110 of the `dissertation.tex` file with your name and university.
+To change your name and university, customize the commands in lines 109-110 of the `dissertation.tex` file.

 ```tex
 %% University details